Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

     self,
 ) -> None: ...
 ```
-Zoom contents of the window
+Zoom contents of the window.

 ### 🟡`alpha`